-This is my version of this famous New Orleans dessert invented by Ella Brennan, Chef Owner of the legendary New Orleans restaurant Commander’s Palace.
-The recipe is easy, but requires caution, as you’ll be working with open flame.
+This is my version of this famous New Orleans dessert which was invented by Ella Brennan, Chef Owner of the legendary New Orleans restaurant “The Commander’s Palace.”
+The recipe is easy, but requires flaming, and you should read the safety instructions carefully before attempting it.

 4 ripe bananas, sliced lengthwise

 4 tablespoons unsalted butter

 1/2 cup dark brown sugar

 1 teaspoon cinnamon

 1 teaspoon nutmeg, preferably freshly ground

-- Juice of 1 lemon
+juice of 1 lemon

 1/2 cup brandy

 1/2 cup banana liqueur